Wednesday, 10 November 2021

 Fish Bone - (Mul) by Charu Nivedita

 One more interesting aspect about catching Kola Fish is that the net will not be ‘thrown’ to catch it.
 This is the only fish which is caught by identifying through naked eyes.
 A lampara type of net is used to catch it.
 One needs to keep moving with that lampara net open, and can collect the fishes falling inside.
 This type of fishing net is unsophisticated one.
 Sometimes, not a single Kola Fish would be caught.
 The reason...Burla Fish.
 Not a single Kola Fish would come near if Burla fish is found moving around in the vicinity.
 There is a belief that Kola Fish will be available in plenty during full moon day.
 For them, Kola Season is their ‘harvesting’ season.
-A person would be able to earn up to three hundred rupees if he goes to sea to catch Kola Fish during that season.
-At the same time, one must understand that there only a very few dangerous jobs in the world that could match the dangers of catching Kola Fish.
-It is said that Fisher folk used to put Vaaikkarisi (Turmeric mixed rice put in the mouth of a person after his death) before sending them into sea for catching Kola fish.
+A person would be able to earn up to three hundred rupees if he goes to sea to catch Kola fish during that season.
+At the same time, one must understand that there are only a very few dangerous jobs in the world that could match the dangers of catching Kola fish.
+It is said that fisherfolk used to put Vaaikkarisi (turmeric mixed rice put in the mouth of a person after his death) before sending them into the sea for catching Kola fish.
 Such customs are no more prevalent these days.
-Once Vaikasi month arrives in, the talk of the town would be only Kola Fish.
+Once the Vaikasi month arrives, the talk of the town would be only Kola Fish.
 Even if the wind blows faster, people used to grumble about its speed for its way of throwing sand on their face and mouth.
-They used to be contempt about the wind as ‘Satanic Kola wind’.
+They used to be contemptuous about the wind as ‘Satanic Kola wind.’

 It has been fifteen days since Uncle and Aunt had arrived in.
-The time went by faster just like fifteen minutes.
-It was on the day of their arrival, the fish bone got stuck in my throat.
-Immediately after their arrival, uncle went out for shopping.
+The time went by faster, just like fifteen minutes.
+It was on the day of their arrival that the fish bone got stuck in my throat.
+Immediately after their arrival, the uncle went out for shopping.
 He wouldn't touch the food if fish was not served.
 Among other fishes, Kola Fish was very dear to his heart.
 It was on that day the fish bone was stuck when I was having meals with him.
 After that, I never touched fish.
-The very thought of fish bone kills all my interest in fishes.
+The very thought of fish bones kills all my interest in fish.
 My aunt won’t eat fish.
-Whenever she ate fish upon being compelled by us, she wouldn’t miss out vomiting it out after the meals.
+Whenever she ate fish upon being compelled by us, she wouldn’t miss out on vomiting it out after the meals.

-“Raja…your forehead is very hot” …she sat beside me as she was casually speaking and cossetted my palm into hers.
-I was ready to be burnt alive for getting this proximity of my aunt in the darkness on veranda, let alone temperature on forehead.
+“Raja…your forehead is very hot” … She sat beside me as she was casually speaking and cossetted my palm into hers.
+I was ready to be burnt alive for getting this proximity of my aunt in the darkness on the veranda, let alone the temperature on my forehead.

 Both of us did not talk for long.

-Suddenly aunt asked me “You told that a fish bone had stuck in your throat.
-You got it removed?”
+Suddenly, Aunt asked me, “You told me that a fish bone had stuck in your throat.
+“Did you get it removed?”

 I bobbed my head, “No…”